 Voice controlled Knowledge base application with Azure Cognitive Services

-Did you know that Azure provides comprehensive amount of AI services which enables you to create ex. voice controlled applications?
-More information about Azure AI Platform can be found from here
+Did you know that Azure provides a comprehensive amount of AI services that enable you to create ex. voice-controlled applications?
+More information about the Azure AI Platform can be found here

-This blog post introduce you briefly to Azure Cognitive Service & Azure Question Answering Service and shows how to create a voice controlled sample Knowledge base application which listens user's speech (question) and based on that try to find answer from knowledge base sources.
+This blog post introduces you briefly to Azure Cognitive Service & Azure Question Answering Service and shows how to create a voice-controlled sample Knowledge base application that listens user's speech (question) and based on that tries to find answers from the knowledge base sources.

 Azure AI Platform